 - If you add a translation you haven't done yourself, or if your translation is based on another translation, give a source.

 - If you add translations you haven't done yourself, you should make sure they are not completely awful.
 Please be advised that very bad quality source translations would be removed - and their author risks to be warned if they continue to submit such.
 For that reason, it's better to add only translations into languages you know.

 - Only translate into languages that you are no complete beginner of.

 - Don't add machine translations.
-If translations similar to Google Translate are found, they will get unpublished and the user will get warned if they keep publishing translations of such quality
+If any translations similar to Google Translate are found, they will be unpublished and you will be warned if you keep publishing translations of such quality.

 - No duplicates.

 - Please translate the song title as well as the song lyrics, whenever it is possible.

 - Please write with the original alphabet of the language you translate into.